-- In addition to having written permission, users wishing to include Arctos data in publications, reports, websites, or other means of dissemination must acknowledge the provenance of the original data, cite the institutional catalog number(s), and indicate the date that information was accessed.
+- In addition to written permission, users wishing to include Arctos data in publications, reports, websites, or other means of dissemination must acknowledge the provenance of the original data, cite the institutional catalog number(s), and indicate the date that information was accessed.
 Arctos provides a means for accessing the data, but the individual collections should be acknowledged as the data providers.
-In internet applications, specimen records should be individually hyperlinked.
+In internet applications, catalog records should be individually hyperlinked.

 - Arctos’s data providers are not responsible for loss or damages resulting from use of these data.